 “Call Your Mom” spoon – just a little reminder when you’re stirring your coffee 🙂

 * All things you can coordinate with your roommate.
-Two fridges, microwaves, and irons are probably not necessary in one small dorm room!
+Two fridges and two microwaves are probably not necessary in one small dorm room!

-For Peter, I did a huge amount of this shopping at Amazon, because we have a Prime membership and get free shipping, plus the prices are often lower here than elsewhere, and Target, since you automatically get 5% off with the Red card.
+For my college kids, I did a huge amount of this shopping at Amazon, because we have a Prime membership and get free shipping, plus the prices are often lower here than elsewhere, and Target, since you automatically get 5% off with the Red card.

 Some current deals to take advantage of:

 Bed, Bath & Beyond– free shipping over $29